 - Aircraft.
-This bus is the specific exterior processed bus for “outside” aircraft sounds that need signal processing, e.g. engine records that are not muffled.
-Do not signal process this bus.
-The aircraft and environment are separated for UI control of levels.
+This bus is specific for “outside” aircraft sounds that need signal processing, e.g. engine records that are not muffled.
+This bus is routed to the more general Exterior Processed bus, so do not signal process this bus — the aircraft and environment are separated for UI control of levels.

 - Environment.
-This is a sub-bus of the exterior processed bus that is used for environmental sounds, e.g. wind, birds, trucks, etc. Do not signal process here – the parent exterior processed bus does this.
+This is a sub-bus of the Exterior Processed bus that is used for environmental sounds, e.g. wind, birds, trucks, etc. Again, do not signal process here — the parent exterior processed bus does this.